 Aphids are one of the most commonly occurring pests on pepper plants.
 Aphids affect both sweet and chili pepper plants.
 Sweet pepper plants produce peppers larger in size than the average chili peppers.

-The shape of sweet pepper is close to a sphere compared to that of chili peppers.
-In contrast, chili peppers have a somewhat oval shape.
+The shape of sweet peppers is similar to a sphere compared to that of chili peppers, which are somewhat oval.

 This article will look at how aphids affect pepper plants and provide some practical solutions to this pest.